AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 It has proven useful to have a version of Thrust's :cpp:`device_vector` that uses CUDA managed memory.
 This is provided by :cpp:`Gpu::ManagedDeviceVector`.

-:cpp:`thrust::copy` is also commonly used in AMReX applications.
-It can be implemented portably using :cpp:`Gpu::thrust_copy`.

 :cpp:`Gpu::DeviceVector` and :cpp:`Gpu::ManagedDeviceVector` are configured to
 use the memory Arenas provided by AMReX (see :ref:`sec:gpu:memory`).
 This means that you can create temporary versions of these containers on-the-fly